hove-io/navitia/documentation/slate/source/includes/integration.md

 |-------------------------------------------------|-------------------------------------|
 | `get` /coverage/*resource_path*/route_schedules | List of the route schedules         |

--   **Stop Schedules** : Compute stop schedules for a given resource
+-   **Stop Schedules** : Compute stop schedules grouped by stop_point/route for a given resource

 | url | Result |
 |------------------------------------------------|-------------------------------------|
 | `get` /coverage/*resource_path*/stop_schedules | List of the stop schedules          |

--   **Departures** : List of the next departures for a given resource
+-   **Departures** : List of the next multi-route departures for a given resource

 | url | Result |
 |------------------------------------------------|-------------------------------------|
 | `get` /coverage/*resource_path*/departures     | List of the departures              |

--   **Arrivals** : List of the next departures for a given resource
+-   **Arrivals** : List of the next multi-route arrivals for a given resource

 | url | Result |
 |------------------------------------------------|-------------------------------------|